Kitware/SMTK/doc/release/smtk-22.07.rst

 no default is specified, the menu entry is disabled.

 Int, Double, String, File, and DateTime items are all supported, including spinbox and multi-line views.
-Resource items can't have a default specified.
+Reference, Component, and Resource items can't have a default specified.

 As a result, `qtInputItem` no longer set themselves back to the